 What is a 529 Plan?

-A 529 plan is a tax-advantaged college savings/investment plan designed to encourage saving for the future higher education expenses of a designated beneficiary (typically one's child or grandchild).
+A 529 plan is a tax-advantaged savings/investment plan designed to encourage saving for the future expenses of a designated beneficiary (typically one's child or grandchild).
 The plans are named after Section 529 of the Internal Revenue Code and are administered by state agencies and organizations.

 Types of 529 Plans

-There are two types of 529 plans: prepaid tuition plans and savings plans:
+There are two types of 529 college savings plans: prepaid tuition plans and savings plans:

 - Prepaid Tuition Plans allow for the pre-purchase of tuition based on today's rates and then paid out at the future cost when the beneficiary is in college.
 Performance is often based upon tuition inflation.
 Prepaid plans may be administered by states or higher education institutions.